dogiladeveloper/Pluralis-Node-Setup/README.md

 # 🧩PluralisHQ Research Node 0-7.5B Guide - Using Docker

 ---
+Step-by-step setup guide for @PluralisHQ, where 300 people are actively running nodes.
+Even someone with no prior knowledge can easily install it.

 **Pluralis is building Protocol Learning : a decentralized peer-to-peer system for collaborative AI model training across consumer GPUs worldwide, enabling permissionless and fault tolerant pretraining of large language models without central orchestration**